createcandle/install-scripts/README.md

 .

 ### Installing the controller software only (advanced)
 It's technically also possible to install only the Candle Controller software on an existing system (and skip the entire disk image around it).
-This is done buy running the `install_candle_controller.sh` script on its own.
+This is done by running the `install_candle_controller.sh` script on its own.
 For example:

 ```
 curl -sSl https://raw.githubusercontent.com/createcandle/install-scripts/main/install_candle_controller.sh | bash